SSP6904/ssp6904.github.io/docs/posts/arch-linux-install.md

 $ passwd
 ```

+### Create your user account

 ```bash
 $ useradd -mg users -G wheel,storage,power -s /bin/bash your_new_user
 $ passwd your_new_user
 ```

-Lets set up sudo.
+We should also setup sudo.
 To do this, type this command.
 The picture will show you how to do this step.

 ```bash
 $ nano /etc/sudoers
 ```

 ![image](https://files.shaunhoffer.cc/images/blog/archlinux_125.png)

+## Wrapping up

 Our last step is to install the grub bootloader.
 Install these packages first.